Security Architecture

 Explicitly out of scope

 Compromised principals.
-If the entity creating mandates is malicious, AGLedger faithfully records their mandates.
-We record accountability, not intent.
+If the entity creating records is malicious, AGLedger faithfully records what they reported.
+We attest accountability, not truthfulness - the chain proves what was said and signed, not that it was correct.

 Infrastructure compromise.
 OS, network, and physical security are the customer’s responsibility.